Tech Salaries in India 2026: Real Numbers by Role

 Frontend Engineer

 Frontend specialists earn roughly on par with general SDE roles, sometimes slightly less at companies that undervalue frontend work (unfortunately common in India).
 However, frontend engineers with strong React/Next.js skills and design sensibility are in high demand at product companies.
+Supply-demand dynamics tend to work in their favor.

 | Experience | Range (Product Companies) |